-Call your bestie, call your mama, call your neighbor down the street over – it’s summer happy hour time!
+Call your bestie, call your mama, call your neighbor down the street over – it’s summer happy hour time with a classic favorite: wine slushies!
 Whip up a batch of frozen peach white wine slushies and sip them in the sunshine for the ultimate experience.

 You’ll love how easy these wine slushies are to make with just two simple ingredients.
 You can even make them ahead of time to enjoy whenever the mood strikes.